eupraxialabs/tools/README.md

 To run:

-1. Not running on Atomic Host?
+1. Not running on an Atomic Host?
 Install the `atomic` tool with:
    ```
    # yum install atomic
    ```